meicale/Interception-Tools/README.md

 The mouse events are consumed and sent to the `M` muxer for further processing.

-<sub>_**Notice** that reading of muxers with the `mux` tool (`mux -i`) only
+<sub>_**Notice** that when multiple devices match a given device job
-happens in standalone jobs.
-Device jobs only get to produce output (`mux -o`).
-This is better practice, as writing doesn't implicate in any problem in case the device disconnects and its job gets dropped.
-Dropping a pipeline in reading state ends up leading to muxer corruption, so it's better that muxer reading happens in standalone jobs that only finish when the `udevmon` service is stopped.
+description, a job instance per device will run, so, consuming a muxer (`mux … -i …`) from device jobs would create a race condition of multiple job instances competing for the same events of a given muxer.
+That's why, here, device jobs are only writing to muxers (`mux -o`), which is fine for muxing the events of all matching devices into a single stream, but muxer reading only happens in standalone jobs, for which there's only one instance running for its consumption.
+Also, muxer writing doesn't implicate in any problem in case the device disconnects and its job gets dropped.
+Dropping a pipeline in reading state ends up leading to muxer corruption, while standalone jobs only finish when the `udevmon` service is stopped._</sub>

-When multiple devices match a device job description, a job instance per device will run, so, consuming a muxer in device jobs would also create a race condition of multiple job instances competing for the same muxer events._</sub>

 On `mux -i M | mux -o KM -i K -o KM -i X -o XM` we get to the core of the design.
 Here `M` is consumed and gets redirected either to `KM`, if there's